NAGANO JAPAN

 tokyo-station-banner-edit

-Travelers already in Nagano can exchange/activate their pass at the Travel Service Center/View Plaza inside Nagano Station.
 To exchange/activate your pass you will need your exchange order and passport.
-Make sure you allow adequate time to exchange and activate your pass if you are intending to use it on the same day or do so a day or two before you plan to start using it (you can always nominate a later activation date).
-Once you have your activated pass you are free to ride however you can’t insert your pass into the ticket gates.
-Simply walk through the side booth (permanently attended by station staff) and show your pass.
-You will be waved through and you can make your way to the platform.
+Make sure you allow adequate time to exchange and activate your pass if you are intending to use it on the same day or do so a day or two before you plan to start using it (you can always choose a later activation date).
+Once you have your activated pass you are free to ride.
+Previously, it was necessary to show your pass to station staff at the manned ticket gate.
+However, under the new system you do not need to do so; you may put your pass through the automatic ticket gates in the same manner as any other ticket.
+You may also use your pass to reserve seats at an automatic ticketing machine at some stations.

 SHOULD I BUY A JR EAST OR FULL JR PASS?